ericholscher/ericholscher.com/site/blog/drafts/breaking-cliques.rst

 **This means the primary responsibility to meet new people should be on the long-time attendees, not first-time attendees**.

 With that in mind,
-I draft a basic concept that I think assigns the responsibility properly.
+I drafted a new concept that I think assigns the responsibility properly.

 Our new rule
 ------------